-If your environment is set up with data flowing and dashboards with preconfigured dashboards and charts, you can examine data, set dashboard preferences, zoom in and out, and perform other customizations.
+With dashboards and charts, all users can examine data, set dashboard time window, zoom in and out, and perform other customizations.

 - Log in to Wavefront.

 - Use the search bar at the top to find a dashboard.

 - Use the options on the left to limit what the Dashboard Browser displays.

 - Use the three horizontal dots (ellipsis) menu for dashboard management.

 - Add new or existing tags to make finding dashboards easier.

 - Click the star icon to add the dashboard to your favorites.